 To keep up with HVAC maintenance between seasonal tune-ups, here are a few things you can do!

-Since it is outside, the condenser unit gets its fair share of wind, rain, and all the harsh weather that mother nature throws at it.
+Since it is outside, the condenser unit gets its fair share of harsh weather and sunshine.

-Doing a monthly clean-up around the outside condenser unit will help plants and other biological matter from getting inside it and causing any problems.
+Cleaning up around the outside condenser unit periodically will prevent plants from breaching the unit and causing problems.

 #2.
 Changing the Air Filter

-One of the easiest HVAC upkeep tasks that you can routinely do is changing your air filter every 30-60 days.
+One of the easiest things you routinely do to keep your AC running in optimal shape is to change your air filter every 30-60 days.

 Learn More > When to Change Your HVAC Air Filter